Home Element Metal Molybdenum

 The most important ore of Mo is molybdenite (MoS2).
 It is found mostly in Colorado (USA), Canada and Chile.
 Other minerals of the Mo metal are wulfenite (PbMoO4) and molybdite (MoO3).

 It is also found in food grains, vegetables, and animal products.
-The richest source of molybdenum are legumes, whole grains, nuts, milk, and beef liver.
-It is the only element or metal in the second transition series which has natural biological functions.
+The richest sources of molybdenum are legumes, whole grains, nuts, milk, and beef liver.
+It is the only element or metal in the second transition series that has natural biological functions.

 The radioactive isotopes of the metal are obtained by different types of nuclear reactions.
 93Mo is the most stable radioisotope of the metal with a half-life of 4,000 years.